QuentinMaillard/Obsidian-Sapiens_Framework/README.md

 👉 **It looks in a lot of ways to ACCESS from Nick Milo and PARA from Tiago.**
 During my PKM journey I've built a personal system to meet my need, and it converged toward what I will later discover as the ACCESS framework.

-Obviously, with so much quality in these frameworks (and people), I was deeply inspired, but I tried to go beyond it with some help from system theory, Wilber's approach and my own views on life (more about that in the [👩‍💻 Usage (standard)](#-usage-standard) section).
+Obviously, with so much quality in these frameworks (and people), I was deeply inspired, but I tried to go beyond them with some help from system theory, Wilber's approach and my own views on life (more about that in the [👩‍💻 Usage (standard)](#-usage-standard) section).

 There is room for improvement, check roadmap an the end 👇